OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

-The GCU Topcon study \cite{moukaddem2022comparison} used the swept source OCT (SS-OCT) Topcon DRI Triton Plus device (Topcon, Tokyo, Japan) and collected data for the purposes of assessing diurnal variation of the choroid, primarily targeting hyperopes during recruitment.
-During CFP+OCT acquisition, a twelve-line, fovea-centred OCT radial scan was captured, starting from a horizontal-line B-scan and rotating clockwise in 30 degree intervals.
-Repeated scans were taken at the same location during each visit within 5 minutes of each other.
-OCT B-scans were of resolution 992 $\times$ 1024 and covered approximately 9 mm laterally.
-Any set of 12 B-scans with an average image quality score less than 88 --- reported by the signal-to-noise ratio index built-in to the Topcon scanning device (Topcon, Tokyo, Japan) --- was excluded.
-Given repeated acquisition was not the primary aim of the GCU Topcon study, only 12 participants had repeated OCT data in both eyes and nine participants in one eye.
+The GCU Topcon study \cite{moukaddem2022comparison} used the swept-source OCT (SS-OCT) Topcon DRI Triton Plus swept source OCT device (Topcon, Tokyo, Japan) to assess choroidal diurnal variation, primarily recruiting hyperopes.
+Fovea-centred, 12-line radial OCT B-scans were captured, starting horizontally and rotating in 30 degree intervals.
+Repeated OCT scans were taken within 5 minutes, with B-scans having an image resolution of 992 $\times$ 1024 pixels and covering 9 mm laterally.
+Scans with an average SNR below 88 were excluded.
+Repeated data were available for 12 participants in both eyes and 9 participants in one eye.